 How much you want to spend

 Set a budget, and stick to it.
 Solar and batteries are substantially cheaper today than they were 5 years ago, but you can still spend a lot of money on a good setup.
 I blew the budget for our camper trailer solar setup, and although it is magic, it wasn’t cheap.
+Today, you can buy some amazing solar blankets, but they can cost a fortune.
+You can find out more about these here; Solar Blankets vs Solar Panels.

 A decent solar regulator will make all the difference in getting power out of your solar panels.
 MPPT chargers are ideal, and something reputable is a good idea.
 Victron, Enerdrive, Redarc and Projecta are well known gear.